Skip to content

 # asdf latest erlang 17

-Set Current Version
+Set Version

 shell

-asdf global <name> <version> [<version>...]
+asdf set [flags] <name> <version> [<version>...]

-# asdf global elixir 1.2.4
+# asdf set elixir 1.2.4 # set in current dir

-asdf local <name> latest[:<version>]
+asdf set <name> latest[:<version>]

-# asdf global elixir latest
+# asdf set elixir latest

 See the .tool-versions file in the Configuration section for details.

 The following example runs tests on an Elixir project with version 1.4.0.
-The version format is the same supported by the .tool-versions file.

 shell